Ti-R/jquery.Nice-Scrollbar/README.md

 # Nice-Scrollbar
-Nice scrolling Bar for browser on PC (mouse and touch events) and on Smartphones (touch events).
-Big and slim, easy to integrate.
+jQuery based scrolling Bar, for PC and Smartphones (touch events).
+It is modern slim, easy to integrate, easy to use.
 Tested on Firefox/Chrome/Maxthon/iPhone/Android.

 # Infos
  - Get bigger when the mouse is next to it.